 The Tentative List is an inventory of natural and cultural heritage sites within its territory which a country believes meet the selection criteria and which it intends to nominate within the next 10 years.
-In order for a site to be nominated to the World Heritage List, it must be included on its country's Tentative List.
-The List may be updated at any time, but a site must be included on the Tentative List for at least one year to be considered for nomination.
+In order for a site to be nominated to the World Heritage List, it must have been included on its country's Tentative List for at least one year before nomination.

 Who chooses the sites for the U.S. Tentative List?

-The Secretary of the Interior, through the National Park Service, is responsible for identifying sites for the United States (U.S.) Tentative List and nominating sites to the World Heritage List.
+The Assistant Secretary of the Interior for Fish and Wildlife and Parks, with staff assistance from the National Park Service, Office of International Affairs (NPS-OIA) is responsible for identifying sites for the United States (U.S.) Tentative List and nominating sites to the World Heritage List.
 Only sites already designated as National Historic Landmarks (NHLs) or National Natural Landmarks (NNLs) or otherwise officially recognized as being nationally significant (such as National Parks) are eligible for the U.S. Tentative List.

 Can sites be added or recommended to the U.S. Tentative List?

 The Assistant Secretary can add sites to the U.S. Tentative List as part of an official process for making nominations.
 The Tentative List was last revised in 2017, and now includes 19 sites or groups of properties.
 No further revisions are planned in the near future, as this list will supply future nominations for a number of years.
 The NPS-OIA maintains files on other properties that might be considered for addition in the future, and anyone interested in suggesting sites should contact that office.

 What are the World Heritage Committee selection criteria?